alexwlchan/alexwlchan.net/src/book-reviews/2026/the-anatomy-of-dreams.md

 Chapter 1 "Eureka, California, 1998", page 17.
 I like this introduction to one of Sylvie's school friends:

-> Hannah was the baby in a bright lineup of sisters -- sisters who knew how to braid hair, who flattened cardboard boxes and slid down the hills that surrounded their father's farm, and who handed down to Hannah a complicated mythology about boys in addition to old sweaters and winter jackets and bicycles..
+> Hannah was the baby in a bright lineup of sisters -- sisters who knew how to braid hair, who flattened cardboard boxes and slid down the hills that surrounded their father's farm, and who handed down to Hannah a complicated mythology about boys in addition to old sweaters and winter jackets and bicycles.

 Chapter 2 "Madiscon, Wisconsin, 2004", page 19.
 I love this description of their travel, as Sylvie abandons college to join the research project: